cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/regression/regularization/_index.md

 ---
-title: Regularization
+title: Linear Regression
 weight: 3
 ---

-# Regularization or Shrinkage
+# Linear Regression

 Now that we have introduced somewhat more formally [the learning problem]({{<ref "../../learning-problem">}}) and its notation lets us study a simple but instructive regression problem from Chapter 1 of Bishop's book that is known in the statistics literature as *shrinkage*.
 Note that in many figures below the label is denoted as $t$ rather than $y$ as used in the equations below.